teloxide/teloxide/MIGRATION_GUIDE.md

 v0.6 of teloxide introduces a new dispatching model based on the [chain of responsibility pattern].
 To use it, you need to replace `prelude` with `prelude2` and `dispatching` with `dispatching2`.
 Instead of using old REPLs, you should now use `teloxide::repls2`.

-The whole design is different than the previous one based on Tokio streams.
+The whole design is different from the previous one based on Tokio streams.
 In this section, we are only to address the most common usage scenarios.

 First of all, now there are no streams.
 Instead of using streams, you use [`dptree`], which is a more suitable alternative for our purposes.
 Thus, if you previously used `Dispatcher::messages_handler`, now you should use `Update::filter_message()`, and so on.